Leptodactylus fallax: Behavior and ecology

 The mountain chicken is terrestrial and nocturnal.

-A sit-and-wait predator with a voracious appetite, this gluttonous frog consumes almost anything that can be swallowed whole.
+A sit-and-wait predator with a voracious appetite, this frog consumes almost anything that can be swallowed whole.
 It is well camouflaged in its habitat and remains still for long periods before ambushing its prey, usually at night.
-Its diet is varied, but it is strictly carnivorous, largely consuming crickets and other insects, although millipedes, crustaceans, spiders (also tarantulas) and even small vertebrates, such as other frogs, snakes and small mammals such as bats, are all eaten.
+Its diet is varied, but it is strictly carnivorous, largely consuming crickets and other insects, although millipedes, crustaceans, spiders (including tarantulas) and even small vertebrates, such as other frogs, snakes and small mammals such as bats, are all eaten.
 Despite its willingness to eat other frogs, except for consuming unfertilized eggs, cannibalism is not known from the mountain chicken.
 During the day, the mountain chicken frog resides in burrows, which it digs into moist soil.

 Breeding

 The mountain chicken has a highly unusual method of reproduction, as unlike most other amphibians which breed in water, this frog breeds in burrows around 50 cm deep.
 The breeding season starts towards the end of the dry season, usually in April when there are heavy seasonal showers, and continues to August or September.
 At the start of this period, the male frogs compete to gain access to preferred nesting sites by wrestling and making loud 'whooping' calls from forest paths and undergrowth clearings.
 The winning male occupies a nesting burrow and emits 'trilling barks' to attract a female mate.
 Once a breeding pair is formed, the male and female engage in amplexus, and the female is stimulated to release a fluid, which the male makes into a foam with rapid paddles of its hind legs.
 Once the nest is built, which takes 9 to 14 hours, the male leaves the burrow to defend it from intruders, while the female lays the eggs.
 After the tadpoles have hatched, the female lays up to as many as 25,000 trophic (unfertilized) eggs upon which the tadpoles feed.
 While the young develop over about 45 days, the female continuously renews the foam, leaving the nest only to feed.
 Eventually, 26 to 43 froglets emerge from the nest, with the timing of this coinciding with the onset of the wet season, when food is abundant.
 The mountain chicken reaches maturity at around 3 years, and has a lifespan of approximately 12 years.
 Mature females only produce one brood per season, but male frogs may father the offspring of more than one female.